gourdur1/python_gour_JB/README.md

 Create a credentials file by executing : touch ~/.aws/credentials

 Open the file and paste the structure below.
-Fill in the placeholders with the new user credentials you have downloaded:
+Fill in the placeholders with the new user credentials you have downloaded (save the file afterwards):

 [default]